Environmental impact assessment: United Kingdom

 The EU Directives concerning environmental impact assessment are implemented in England through the Town and Country Planning (Environmental Impact Assessment) Regulations 2017, which also apply to projects serving national defence purposes in Northern Ireland, Scotland and Wales.

 Hong Kong

 EIA in Hong Kong is regulated by the Environmental Impact Assessment Ordinance 1997, which became effective in 1998.

 The original proposal to construct the Lok Ma Chau Spur Line overground across the Long Valley failed to get through EIA, and the Kowloon–Canton Railway Corporation had to change its plan and build the railway underground.
 In April 2011, the EIA of the Hong Kong section of the Hong Kong-Zhuhai-Macau Bridge was found to have breached the ordinance, and was declared unlawful.
 The appeal by the government was allowed in September 2011.
 However, it was estimated that this EIA court case had increased the construction cost of the Hong Kong section of the bridge by HK$6.5 billion in money-of-the-day prices.

+In April 2024, ten green groups has called for veto of San Tin project's (a project intended to build a new technology hub in northern Hong Kong) environmental impact assessment, saying it is “the worst wetland assessment since EIA regulations came into place in 1998”.